Fowlart/art_fabric_event_stream/readme.md

 - Fabric Eventstream transformations
 - Fabric Eventstream window functions

-Tasks
+## Tasks

 1. [x] ~~Ingest the telegram messages from the specific channel~~

-2. [x] Use Spark Structured Streaming to append only the messages each time, without overwriting
+2. [x] Configure Spark Structured Streaming to get the resulting messages table that contains no duplicates and a full list of messages.
+Use the Delta format `merge into` capabilities for each batch stream function.

 3. [x] Use DTOs to encapsulate message structure